Yandex Cloud

 To delete a registry label:

-1. In the management console, select the folder to delete the registry label from.
+1. In the management console, select the folder where you want to delete a registry label.

 3. To the right of the registry name, click and select Edit from the drop-down list.